P0ed/Xcopper/README.md

 and there is no heading at all straight back the way the route came.
 Copper joined on a pad or a via is joined rather than bent, and so is copper the route branches off, so neither ties down which way the next segment leaves.

-Whatever is selected is drawn lit rather than boxed in: a glow spreads past its edge and the object itself is redrawn in a brighter shade of its own colour, so a picked trace still reads as the layer it is on and nothing is hidden under an outline.
-A hole lights up round its rim rather than filling in, since a hole is a hole because it is dark.
-Only the rubber band is dashed.

 Clicking picks up the one segment under the pointer, and a rubber band takes every segment that fits inside it whole.
 Hold `⌘` to take the run instead — the